Ronaldo set to help Man United star get lucrative deal at Old Trafford

 Pogba and Burna Boy's mum meet

-Meanwhile, YEN.com.gh had earlier reported that, the friendship between Burna Boy and Paul Pogba extended to their respective mums as they met for the first time as sighted on Instagram.
+Meanwhile, YEN.com.gh had earlier reported that the friendship between Burna Boy and Paul Pogba extended to their respective mums as they met for the first time, Instagram.

 The two women gave each other a warm-up hug while their sons and other friends watched them in excitement.